Interrupt Sources

 One very popular use is to indicate to the user when the video hardware is about to redraw a given LCD line.
 This can be useful for dynamically controlling the SCX/SCY registers ($FF43/$FF42) to perform special video effects.

-Example application: set LYC to WY, enable LY=LYC interrupt, and have the handler disable sprites.
-This can be used if you use the window for a text box (at the bottom of the screen), and you want sprites to be hidden by the text box.
+Example application: set LYC to WY, enable LY=LYC interrupt, and have the handler disable objects.
+This can be used if you use the window for a text box (at the bottom of the screen), and you want objects (sprites) to be hidden by the text box.

 INT $50 — Timer interrupt